jgm/pandoc/doc/lua-filters.md

 See [module documentation](pandoc-module.html) for a list of pandoc elements.

+The global `FORMAT` is set to the format of the pandoc writer being used (`html5`, `latex`, etc.), so the behavior of a filter can be made conditional on the eventual output format.

 # Pandoc Module

 The `pandoc` lua module is loaded into the filter's lua